-MacKinnon acknowledged Kasey Perez, head of CMU's Office of Indigenous Affairs, for her leadership as well as her and staff who volunteered in supporting this event.
+MacKinnon acknowledged Kasey Perez, head of CMU's Office of Indigenous Affairs, for her leadership as well as her team of more than 40 students a drum contest, youth dance, and staff who volunteered in supporting this event.

 Head Veteran Walker Stonefish (front center) and members of the Anishinabe Ogitchedaw Veteran and Warrior Society enter the arena during the 1 p.m.
 Saturday grand entry.